valory-xyz/optimus-quickstart/README.md

 Optimus is an autonomous trader that operates in the crypto echosystem on users' behalf.
 It requires minimum intervention by you as an end user--it is enough that you fund the agent with initial investment assets and let it run.
 Optimus will intelligentely invest crypto assets in DEXs on your behalf and grow your portfolio.

-If you choose to run your Modius agent with staking, in addition to trading profits Optimus will also accrue rewards in Olas.
+If you choose to run your Optimus agent with staking, in addition to trading profits Optimus will also accrue rewards in Olas.

 **Supported Chains:**
 Optimus currently operates trading-wise on the following chains: